Ray of light icon

 • ER contacts your department to let you know that the layoff is approved and provides you with a template layoff notice and severance election form for you to present to the employee(s) along with Layoff Packet Information.

-• Wait for approval from your Employee Relations Consultant
+• Wait for approval from your Employee Relations Representative

-• Confirm and clarify specific rights of affected employee with Employee Relations Consultant.
+• Confirm and clarify specific rights of affected employee with Employee Relations Representative.

 • Meet privately with each employee when giving a layoff notice.